gklyne/annalist/documents/roadmap.md

 # Development roadmap

-Current status: public prototype release 0.1.14; the main update from release 0.1.12 is support for arbitrary attachments to entities, via URI import or file upload.
+Current status: public prototype release 0.1.16; the main update from release 0.1.14 is improvements to handling media attachments.

 # V1.0 release